classroomtechtools/appscripts-modules-ft-svelte/on_modules.md

 ## Let’s get creative
 I figured out a way, but presenting it without the essay above would be quite esoteric.
 In any case.
 Presented here is how we can incorporate es modules to AppsScripts:

 On our local environment with node, let’s define a directory whereby all JavsScript files there will be written as es modules.
-Our bundler can then convert all those files into a single file, wrapped in a module.
+Our bundler can then convert all those files into a single file, wrapped as a module.
 For example:

 ```js
 // modules/moduleA.js